leitwerk-ag/leitwerk-key-authority/README.md

-SKA - SSH Key Authority
+LKA - Leitwerk Key Authority
 =======================

 *Please see the [Security Advisories](#security-advisories) section below for a recently addressed security issue*